LukeGrahamLandry/franca/devlog.md

 that's so pleasing, can finally just do shit. can put all my imports at the bottom :)
 Would be nice if I fixed the template instantiation order stuff because now that feels really out of place.

+That's also another 50% less make_lit_fn because those are for evaling expressions and now a bunch of constants get skipped.

+The tangible benifit of all this would be if panic could print a stack trace but i think that will need fixing the calleees tracking for larger mutually recursive graphs.

+made sure inline asm expansion on resolve_body not when added to the overload set. if you don't call it, it shoudn't bother. it was. so not every program needs to jit the float functions every time. it happens in emit_body which makes sense.

 ## lazy parsing (Apr 26)

 - was using .source to get a str to slice so it was taking the whole file not just my little span. which was fine before when i always did the whole file at once.